SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Method

 \section{Method}

-This section details the proposed framework, \ours, which consists of three stages: 1) Object Segmentation and Proxy Object Synthesis, 2) Initial Object Registration, and 3) Registration-constrained Fine Alignment.
-As shown in Fig.~\ref{fig:pipeline}, given $N_c$ RGB images $\mathcal{I}=\{I_i\}_{i=1}^{N_c}$ with camera intrinsic $K$ and extrinsic $\mathcal{T}=\{T_i\}_{i=1}^{N_c}$, the 3D scene $G^\text{org}$ reconstructed upon those, and text prompts indicating the objects of interest, \ours aims to enhance objects in both geometric and appearance quality, while keeping their original poses in the scene.
+This section details \ours, a three-stage framework: (1) Object Segmentation and Proxy Object Synthesis, (2) Initial Object Registration, and (3) Registration-constrained Fine Alignment.
+Stage (1) performs proxy generation, while stages (2) and (3) together constitute proxy tuning in a coarse-to-fine manner.
+As shown in Fig.~\ref{fig:pipeline}, given $N_c$ RGB images $\mathcal{I}=\{I_i\}_{i=1}^{N_c}$ with camera intrinsic $K$ and extrinsic $\mathcal{T}=\{T_i\}_{i=1}^{N_c}$, the 3D scene $G^\text{org}$ reconstructed upon those, and text prompts indicating the objects of interest, \ours aims to enhance objects in both appearance and geometry quality, while keeping their original textures and poses.

 Specifically, we first (Sec.~\ref{sec:preprocessing}) employ text-driven visual grounding and tracking models to localize target objects in input images.
-Upon those, we segment 3D target objects $\mathcal{G}^{\text{par}}=\{G_i^{\text{par}}\}_{i=1}^{N_o}$ from the reconstructed scene.
-Next (Sec.~\ref{sec:coarse_refine}), we generate proxy objects $\mathcal{G}^{\text{gen}}=\{G_i^{\text{gen}}\}_{i=1}^{N_o}$ for the incomplete counterparts using a 3D generative model and perform 7-DOF pose alignment to register $\mathcal{G}^{\text{gen}}$ coarsely.
+Upon those, we segment degraded target objects $\mathcal{ G}^{\text{deg}}=\{G_i^{\text{deg}}\}_{i=1}^{N_o}$ from the reconstructed scene.
+Given grounded input images, we generate proxy objects $\mathcal{G}^{\text{prx}}=\{G_i^{\text{prx}}\}_{i=1}^{N_o}$ for the incomplete counterparts using a 3D generative model.
+Next (Sec.~\ref{sec:coarse_refine}), we perform 7-DoF pose alignment to register $\mathcal{G}^{\text{prx}}$ coarsely.
 Finally (Sec.~\ref{sec:delicate_refine}), to address the limitations in generative fidelity, we introduce a fine refinement step that further aligns the anisotropic scale and visual attributes of the proxy objects with those of the real objects.
-This refinement ensures that, when inserted back into the original scene, the proxy objects can reliably replace the incomplete ones with high geometric and visual consistency.
+This refinement ensures that the proxy objects can reliably replace the incomplete ones with high geometric and visual scene consistency.